 - Attachments: Bench grinders can use a wide range of attachments.
 You can buy adjustable lamps to improve visibility, belts for polishing and grinding, and water troughs to cool the wheels.
 Heat-resistant hoses and sleeves are important accessories for dust collection systems.
-Don’t forget to check out our roundup of the high-quality dust collector reviews.

 - Dust Collection Systems: These keep the workspace clean and increase convenience.